Top Rated Attorneys For Employees Who Suffer From Job-related Injuries

 To avail these dual work benefits, an employee must prove that the employer related to the injury’s workplace, is aware of the second job of the employee.
 And the employer should not have denied the employee’s second job.
 If these conditions are met, then the employee benefits from both jobs.

-In determining the workers’ comp benefits of employees with two jobs, their average weekly wage is important.
+In determining the workers’ comp for workers with two jobs, their average weekly wage is important.
 If the cumulative wage of that employee is high, he receives higher benefits.

 What if the workers’ comp insurer is unaware of the employee’s second job?
 Then, the compensation from both the jobs isn’t guaranteed.
 The employee may only be entitled to workers’ compensation from only the job related to his injury.
 And only that employer is responsible for the compensation.
-Hence, the recovery will be less for the injured employee.
+Hence, the workers’ comp for workers with two jobs will be less for the injured employee.

 In case, if the injury doesn’t affect the employee’s performance in the second job, he may be only entitled to temporary partial disability benefits.
 But, not entitled to temporary total disability benefits.